-Not counting Never Say Never Again, and the spoof-version of Casino Royale, there have been 24 “official” James Bond movies.
+Right now, there have been 24 “official” James Bond movies.
+But, in 2020, there will be 25.
 And, unless you’ve been put into that same cryogenic freeze used on Austin Powers, then you know that Daniel Craig has been in exactly four films as the famous secret agent, code-named 007.
 For over a decade, Craig has been the incumbent James Bond, starting with the 2006 hit Casino Royale.
 In fact, if there’s one thing Craig’s tenure as Bond has proved, its that pretty much every other one of his Bond movies is great, while the other half are just, fine.

 With that in mind, because two Bonds ago was Skyfall (great) and the last Bond was Spectre (just okay), that means Bond 25 will likely be great.
-Here’s everything we know about the movie so far.
+Here’s everything you need to know about this long-delayed 007 adventure.

 It’s 100 Percent Daniel Craig’s Last James Bond Movie

 There was a ton of speculation that Daniel Craig wouldn’t actually return as Bond at all since Spectre basically gave the character what you could call a happy ending.
-But, eventually, Daniel Craig confirmed that he would play James Bond one last time, and this is is it.
-Though, if the movie doesn’t end up happening, then that means Spectre will remain Daniel Craig’s final appearance as 007.
+But, eventually, Daniel Craig told Stephen Colbert in 2017 he would play James Bond one last time, and this is is it.
+Notably, Craig is also a producer on Bond 25.

 The 25th James Bond movie was scheduled to come out in October 2019 in the UK, and in November 2019 in the United States.
-But, now Danny Boyle has left the project, it’s totally unclear.
-In fact, the departure of the director could delay the movie indefinitely.
+After Boyle’s departure though, the movie was pushed back.
+Now, Bond 25 (still untitled!) will hit theaters sometime in April 2020.

 (This article will be updated as we learn more about the movie.)